Study Abroad for English Majors

 We encourage students who wish to study abroad outside the United Kingdom to take advantage of Dickinson’s many other excellent programs; in recent years, students have combined the English major with study in Brazil, Cameroon, Denmark, France, Germany, Spain, and elsewhere.
 You can read here about a recent English major who studied abroad in Italy.

 An important note as you make your study abroad plans: the English department is responsible for giving department credit for courses taken off-campus.
 Please consult the following guide and be in close touch with your advisor and the department chair or study abroad liaison as you plan your classes.
-For fall 2022, the department’s study abroad liaison is Professor Chelsea Skalak (email@example.com).
+The department’s study abroad liaison is Professor Greg Steirer (email@example.com).